Ricky J. Sethi: Research

 Sethi has developed innovative frameworks for fact-checking misinformation where his work emphasizes the role of emotional pedagogical agents and social collaboration in mitigating the spread of fake news and alternative facts.
 His research has addressed misinformation through the development of social argumentation frameworks and collaborative fact-checking systems for virtual communities.
 Sethi has also written a textbook, "Essential Computational Thinking: Computer Science from Scratch", that builds a unique perspective on developing computer science from first principles based on Shannon's Information Theory.

 Sethi's research has focused on computer vision, scientific workflows, and computational approaches to analyzing social phenomena.
 His early work contributed to the development of physics-based and stochastic methods for analyzing human activities in video, introducing frameworks for understanding group behaviors and crowd dynamics.

 This research led to significant contributions in activity recognition through the Human Action Image concept and the Atomic Group Actions Dataset.

 His research into visual stylometry led to contributions at the intersection of art and technology, particularly through computational techniques for analyzing artistic style.
 He developed WAIVS (Workflows for the Analysis of Images in Visual Stylometry), a tool funded by the National Endowment for the Humanities, which introduced novel computational methods for analyzing artistic style.

 His textbook Essential Computational Thinking: Computer Science from Scratch has been incorporated into the curricula of several universities and educational programs.
 Sethi’s research has been published in leading computer science venues, including ACM Multimedia, IEEE International Conference on Image Processing, and Pattern Recognition Letters, among others.

+Sethi also has contributed to the nascent field of Artificial Metacognition in Large Language Models and developed a framework for monitoring and control in LLM ensembles.
+His work has been featured on The Conversation and various venues like Fast Company, Live Science, and Seattle Post-Intelligencer.